ueman/feedback/README.md

     - Probably because Scaffold.[resizeToAvoidBottomInset](https://api.flutter.dev/flutter/material/Scaffold/resizeToAvoidBottomInset.html)
       is set to true.
 You could set it to false while the user provides feedback.

-# A personal note
+# Known usages

-Let me know if you are using this in your app, I would love to see it.
+A list of apps which use this library can be found [here](usages.md).